That estimated dollar metric results from an 11.6% increase compared to $449.3 billion in 2018.

 Russia is a world leader for exporting wheat and ranks among the most lucrative for global sales of crude oil, refined petroleum oils and coal.

 The latest available country-specific data is from 2021.
 Those statistics show that 63.4% of products exported from Russia was bought by importers in: mainland China (14% of Russia’s global total), Netherlands (8.6%), Germany (6%), Türkiye (5.4%), Belarus (4.7%), United Kingdom (4.5%), Italy (3.9%), Kazakhstan (3.8%), United States of America (3.6%), South Korea (3.43%), Poland (3.4%) and Japan (2.2%).

-From a continental perspective, 55% of Russian exports by value are delivered to European countries while 35.7% are sold to Asian importers.
-Russia ships another 4% worth of goods to Africa with 3.8% going to North America.
+From a continental perspective, just over half (50.8%) of Russia’s exports by value was delivered to fellow European countries while 39.9% was sold to importers in Asia.
+Russia shipped another 4.4% worth of goods to North America.